The Winter Term International Travel Grant Program provides funding for independent clinical or research/writing projects abroad during Winter Term.

 Award Conditions and Grant Payment Schedule

-Upon notification that a student has been awarded a grant, s/he will receive a grant agreement as well as relevant information about the grant.
+Upon notification that a student has been awarded a grant, the student will receive a grant agreement as well as relevant information about the grant.
 All steps specified in the grant agreement must be completed by the stipulated deadlines, or the student will be asked to reimburse his/her grant in full to Harvard Law School.

 - Review, complete, sign and return the Winter Term International Travel Grant Agreement.